Chorus/DynamicsDocs/docs/Patients/Authorization.md

 - *Period Start Date* - Enter the start date that the authorization is valid from.
 - *Period End Date* - The End Date is prepopulated to 6 months after the Start Date, and you can edit it as needed.
 This is the date the authorization is valid until.
 - *Practitioner* - Select the practitioner on the authorization.
-- *Status Reason* - If this authorization is pending approval from insurance, set the status reason to Pending Authorization.
-Charge items for pending authorizations will not be able to be billed.
-Once insurance approves the authorization, either set the authorization status to active, or create a new authorization and move the relevant sessions to authorization services from the new authorization.
-- *Reason Pending* - Track the reason why this authorization was not approved by the payer yet (late assessment submission, gap in coverage, gap in authorization, or coverage change).

 Once the Authorization is saved, [Authorization Services](../Patients/AuthorizationServices.md) can be added.